 Richard has over 20 years’ experience in market analysis and research, specializing in telecom networks.
 He started his career researching telecom trends for a business conference company before moving into an analyst role, firstly with Infonetics Research and more recently with IHS Markit and Omdia, where he was Associate Director of Research for Mobile Networks.
 Richard leads our research into 5G infrastructure, from the radio access network to the transport network.
 He has presented and moderated panels at a range of industry events, acted as judge on awards panels, and is widely quoted in technology and mainstream media.

-Leo‘s research focusses on wearables, virtual reality and augmented reality, and other connected devices.
-Prior to joining CCS Insight, he worked in BT’s Global Services division in analyst and consultant relations, and previously worked with Huawei on a work experience programme based in Shenzhen.
+Leo joined CCS Insight in 2019 and his research covers the connected device landscape.
+His areas of specialism are virtual and augmented reality, the metaverse and wearables, but he also contributes to research spanning the smartphone, PC and tablet, smart home and semiconductor markets.
 Leo is especially interested in technology related to health and fitness and is a keen runner in his spare time.
 He holds a BA in Geography from the University of Oxford.

 Parul is an analyst with experience in business intelligence reporting, market research, sales operations and pipeline analytics.
 She has worked with multiple businesses in several industries, including Innovid, IBM, Datamonitor and WNS.
 In her previous roles she provided practical, decision-making data, involving the creation of standard metrics, analysing trends and offering data-driven insights.